Slip of the Tongue: Commercial performance

 The album peaked at number ten on the US Billboard 200 chart and spent 34 weeks there.
-It was made as a US second top-ten and the final album hit there.
-Coverdale stated that initial sales in the United States were very positive, selling over 1.2 million copies within four days.
+It was made as a US second top ten and the final album hit for the group.
+In Coverdale's account, the album shipped over 1.2 million copies within four days.
 Two months later, the Recording Industry Association of America (RIAA) certified Slip of the Tongue platinum on 17 January 1990, denoting more than 1 million units shipped.
 In Canada, Slip of the Tongue debuted at number 20 on the RPM chart, ultimately peaking at number 18, and staying on the charts for 33 weeks.
 In Japan, the album peaked at number 12 in Oricon Albums Chart and stayed on the charts for five weeks.
 Three years later, it certified gold by the (RIAJ) for shipments of 100,000 copies.

 Across the pancontinental Europe, the album had similar successes to other countries, peaking at number 17.
 Among the Scandinavian market, the album fared very well in the region.
 In Finland, Slip of the Tongue reached at number one, which made the only album in the group's discography to ever chart there.
 In Norway, the album peaked at number nine.
 This was the group's highest peak position among their previous releases until their 2008 release Good to Be Bad peaked at number 5 in that country.
 In the Swedish Albums Chart, it reached number 11.
 On the Australian Albums Chart, it peaked at number 39.
 This was the group's third appearance but their second-peaking in that region since 1987, which reached number 23.
 In New Zealand, it performed poorly than their previous effort, which peaked at number two, only to be charting at number 35.